-This aspect focusses on how the project will contribute to the set goals in the project domains.
+This aspect focusses on how the project will contribute to the set goals in the six project domains.
 It specifies what activities must be done to achieve a particular goal (or goals), when they need to be done and who is going to do them.
 It does not only include the outputs that need to be delivered, but also the financial & human resources attached to it.

 - What activities per project domain do we need to implement to deliver the results? - When do we need to implement them? - What means?
-Who is responsible? - What management activities are needed to guarantee a smooth implementation?
+Who is responsible? - What management activities are needed to guarantee a smooth implementation? - Value for money: elaborate a narrative on your budget.
+Motivate the requested total amount.
+Elaborate on how much will be spent on the different activities and why you choose this repartition.

-Leaving No One ✓ Do you explain how your choice of target groups and is the planning of ac- Behind 🖑 tivities is informed by the context analysis with attention for left behind groups? ✓ Are (far) left behind groups that might be affected by the intervention in- volved in planning & implementation in an active and meaningful way? ✓ Does the project ensure gender balanced participation in project activities? (e.g. providing day care during training) ✓ Is sufficient budget foreseen for gender mainstreaming activities?
-Interconnectedness ✓ Have you taken important (positive and negative) links into account in the & indivisibility planning & implementation of your theory of change (e.g. in objectives / ac- tivities)?
-Multi-stakeholder ✓ Have the different partners reflected on whether the MSP adds value (do partnerships (MSPs) the benefits exceed the costs)? •
+Leaving No One ✓ Do you explain how your choice of target groups and is the planning of ac- Behind tivities is informed by the context analysis with attention for left behind groups? ✓ Are (far) left behind groups that might be affected by the intervention in- volved in planning & implementation in an active and meaningful way? ✓ Does the project ensure gender balanced participation in project activities? (e.g. providing day care during training) ✓ Is sufficient budget foreseen for gender mainstreaming activities?
+Interconnectedness ✓ Have you taken important (positive and negative) links into account in the & indivisibility 🏪 planning & implementation of your theory of change (e.g. in objectives / ac- tivities)?
+Multi-stakeholder ✓ Have the different partners reflected on whether the MSP adds value (do partnerships (MSPs) the benefits exceed the costs)? Ф